Putting our hearts into what we do

 Many Oppy team members volunteer to serve on advocacy committees and boards, contributing to the industry and shaping its future.

-We are active in the Canadian Produce Marketing Association, the Produce for Better Health Foundation, the Produce Marketing Association, United Fresh and more.
+We are active in the Canadian Produce Marketing Association, the Produce for Better Health Foundation, the Produce Marketing Association and its Center for Growing Talent, United Fresh and more.

 We support industry initiatives that promote the consumption of fresh fruits and vegetables.
 These include the Tour de Fresh campaign to provide fresh produce to students via school salad bars in underserved areas, the Canadian Produce Marketing Association’s Half Your Plate campaign and various initiatives undertaken by the Produce for Better Health Foundation.